yzhangcs/parser/README.md

 ```

-For Universial Dependencies (UD), the CoNLL-U file is also supported, while comment lines in the file can be reserved before prediction and recovered during post-processing.
+For Universial Dependencies (UD), the CoNLL-U file is also allowed, while comment lines in the file can be reserved before prediction and recovered during post-processing.
 ```py
 >>> import os
 >>> import tempfile